AviSoori1x/makeMoE/README.md

 **I chose to use MLFlow (which comes pre-installed in Databricks.
 It's fully open source and you can pip install easily elsewhere) as I find it helpful to track and log all the metrics necessary.
 This is entirely optional.**

-**Please note that the implementation emphasizes readability and hackability vs performance, so there are many ways in which you could improve this.
+**Please note that the implementation emphasizes readability and hackability vs. performance, so there are many ways in which you could improve this.
 Please try and let me know!**

 Hope you find this useful.
 Happy hacking!!